 In each of our program locations, local faculty members develop quality courses for each Education Abroad Program.
 In collaboration with local Academic and Arabic Coordinators, faculty offer content specialized for each program.
 As scholars, professionals, or policymakers with extensive experience in the region, Amideast faculty members teach courses based on firsthand experience.

-Please click here to see the syllabi for our Arabic & Area Studies courses.
+The syllabi for our Area and Arabic Studies courses are available online.
 We try to keep these syllabi up to date, but keep in mind that they are always subject to change.

 Our programs have 15-25 students on average, with a maximum enrollment of 45 students, so your classes will be small and maximize the student-to-faculty ratio.

-All students with previous Arabic experience are required to complete a placement test (found in the online portal) prior to arrival so they may be placed in the level appropriate for their Arabic language proficiency.
+All students with previous Arabic experience are required to complete an oral placement test upon arrival to their host country.
+The placement test will determine the level appropriate for their Arabic language proficiency.